ENG517/Procedure/rogersk/README.md

-# Welcome to Instragram: A Beginners Guide
+# Welcome to Instragram: A Beginner's Guide

 This proceedure assignment will guide those interested in using instagram through the early stages of creating and account and using the mobile application.